-CHECKING GEARCASE LUBRICANT LEVEL AND FILLING GEARCASE
+CHECKING LUBRICANT LEVEL AND REFILLING GEARCASE

-- Place the outboard in a vertical operating position. - 2.
+- 1. Place the outboard in a vertical operating position. - 2.
 Remove the vent plug. - 3.
-Place the lubricant tube into the fill hole and add lubricant until it appears at the vent hole.
+Remove the drain plug.
+Place lubricant tube into the fill hole and add lubricant until it appears at the vent hole.